 And as CO2 emissions have risen, so have the number of natural disasters.
 According to one report, they’ve tripled over the last 50 years.

 These tragic events have a huge impact on the supply chain, damaging rail networks and transport roads and preventing safe sea fairing.
 This year alone, transport routes have been ravaged by floods in Europe and China causing massive disruptions to the supply chain – and there’s no telling when the next incident will occur.

 3. Pressure from investors and consumers to reduce transport emissions is mounting

 And when consumer habits change – investors take notice.
-Businesses are now under enormous pressure from both consumers and investors to track and reduce their carbon emissions, and this includes their shipping emissions.
+Companies are now under enormous pressure from both consumers and investors to track and reduce their carbon emissions for all aspects of business, including shipping.

 In previous years, companies were primarily measured on their Scope 1 and 2 emissions – but now they are expected to track and report Scope 3 emissions too!